-What’s warmer, more comforting and strengthening than a generous bowl of chicken/beef or vegetable broth?
+What’s warmer, more comforting, and strengthening than a generous bowl of one of the traditional soups or chicken/beef or vegetable broth?
 Not much comes close to it really!
 What’s more, there are so many varieties of good and nutritious soup broths out there.
 An ancient Chinese proverb states that a good doctor uses food first, then resorts to medicine.

 It was discovered that most of the soup recipes had attested fever-reducing properties.
 All of the soup recipes came from countries including Europe, North Africa, and the Middle East.
 In analyzing the recipe’s ingredients, the team also discovered a property that’s extracted from a Chinese herb that’s been around for ages called Qinghao.
 It is a well-known plant and is believed to be a powerful fever-fighting herb.

 The Qinghao herb was used for more than 2,000 years in ancient China to treat malaria-related fevers.
 The famous herbalist Li Shizhen, whose name is practically a household name throughout China, had apparently personally recommended the herb for treating fevers.
 The physician was the author of the revered book called A Great Compendium of Herbs.